colinsurprenant/redstorm/README.md

 ## Usage overview

-- create a new empty project directory.
+- create a project directory.
 - install the [RedStorm gem](http://rubygems.org/gems/redstorm).
-- create a subdirectory which will contain your topology code.
+- create a subdirectory for your topology code.
 - perform the initial setup as described below to build and install dependencies.
 - run your topology in local mode and/or on a remote cluster as described below.